 This panorama features the Great American Ballpark, home to the Cincinnati Reds baseball team and the Great American Tower building, I guess Cincinnati is a Great American city!
 Also, the US Bank Arena can be seen.

 St. Mark’s Church in Cincinnati, Ohio was recently shut down and the community merged with a few other small parish communities at another location.
-It is currently being utilized by a group that hopes to be able to restore the church for use as a dedicated parish centered on the traditional […]
+It is currently being utilized by a group that hopes to be able to restore the church for use as a dedicated parish centered on the traditional latin liturgy.
+Click on […]

 Another long abandoned church building in the Sedamsville neighborhood of Cincinnati, Ohio.
 The Cincinnati Preservation Society managed to forestall the immanent destruction of this building with the hope of finding someone to buy and renovate the structure.